telerik/ajax-docs/knowledge-base/grid-filter-based-on-time-portion.md

 ## Description

-You have a grid containing a GridDateTimeColumn that displays values with DataFormatString set to {0:HH:mm}.
-You would like to filter using "EqualTo" on time only and for the filter to ignore date.
+You have a **RadGrid** containing a **GridDateTimeColumn** that displays values with **DataFormatString** set to {0:HH:mm} or similar.
+You would like to filter using "EqualTo" on time only and for the filter ignore date (year,month, and date).

 ## Solution

-The RadGrid itself has no direct control over the entries in its DataSource.
-As the filtering is applied on the DataSource of the RadGrid, you can consider adding a separate field in the data source that holds only the time portion so it can be used as filtering criteria.
+**RadGrid** itself has no direct control over the entries in its data source.
+As the filtering is applied on the data source of the Grid, you can consider adding a separate field in the data source that holds only the time portion so it can be used as filtering criteria.

-How you can modify the select statement and set up the GridDateTimeColumn in order to effectively sort and filter based on hours and minutes?
+How you can modify the SELECT statement and set up the **GridDateTimeColumn** in order to effectively sort and filter based on hours and minutes?

-You can generate new DateTime objects holding equal date (today) but with the time portion taken from the existing database field.
-These new DateTime objects can be bound seamlessly to a separate GridDateTimeColumn and can be further sorted and filtered.
-The tricky part here is that all the DateTime objects bound to that column should have the same date, month, and year.
+You can generate new `DateTime` objects holding equal date (today) but with the time portion taken from the existing database field.
+These new `DateTime` objects can be bound seamlessly to a separate **GridDateTimeColumn** and can be further sorted and filtered.
+The tricky part here is that all the `DateTime` objects bound to that column should have the same date, month, and year.

 Here is a sample column declaration and a SQL select statement that should do the job: